ifm/ifm3d/examples/python/viewer/README.md

 optional arguments:
-  -h, --help            show this help message and exit --port PORT           The pcic port from which images should be received --image {jpeg,distance,amplitude,xyz}
+  -h, --help            show this help message and exit --pcic-port PORT      The pcic port from which images should be received --image {jpeg,distance,amplitude,xyz}
                         The image to received (default: distance) --ip IP               IP address of the sensor (default: 192.168.0.69)